Almost too Easy

 Doomguy stared at the small pile of artifacts, unmoving.
 She got an impression, for some reason, that his eye should be twitching now.

-Two blue spheres, one eye-like sphere and a creepy lattice-like ward were hovering there, flashing softly like they were staring back at him.
+Two blue spheres with faces floating inside, one eye-like red and blue sphere and one creepy lattice-like ward were hovering there, flashing softly like they were staring back at him.

 "Huh?"
 Shantae said, puzzled.
 "Invaluable?
 But they are just touch-activated magic items, I simply... don't...
 Oh!
 Ooooh!
 You can't put things into your inventory without touching them, aren't you...?
 So you would be... forced to use these items where you find them, or leave...?
 Oh, I'm so sorry!
 That would be mightily inconvenient!
 Let me be your magic item bearer!"

 "Thank you," Doomguy replied tiredly.
 "And yes, tactical value of being able to carry them is... invaluable.
 The blue soul spheres there," he pointed, careful to stay away from the items, "heal any wounds instantly, bringing you to full health and giving you a serious boost of energy if your wounds weren't severe.
 The red-and-blue orb looking like an eye is invisibility sphere, it makes you invisible for a while.
 They sometimes fall out of specters as you kill them."

 "You mean, invisible pink gorillas?"
 Shantae said, shuddering.
 "Are they..."
 She gulped. "..common?"